 Reveal answer and explanations

-AUnauthorized access by clients and interception of credentials in transit
+AUnauthorized access and credential interception

 Correct.
 TLS encrypts API server communications, preventing client credentials and sensitive data from being intercepted over the network and ensuring clients connect only to the legitimate API server.